New

 Cash Transactions Limit under GST Income Tax

-Under the Income Tax Act, there are certain rules and regulations that businesses must follow when it comes to cash transactions.
-One of the most important rules is the limit on cash transactions.
+Under the Income Tax Act, several rules and stipulations that enterprises must adhere to when it comes to money dealings.
+One of the most significant rules is the restriction on money dealings.

-According to the Income Tax Act, any person who receives cash exceeding Rs.
-2 lakh in a single day must report this transaction to the Income Tax Department.
-This rule is applicable to all businesses, including small and medium-sized enterprises and startups.
+In line with the Income Tax Act, any person who acquires cash surpassing Rs.
+2 lakh in a solitary day must reveal this transaction to the Income Tax Division.
+This principle applies to all commercial endeavors, including small-to-medium enterprises and start-ups.
+It does not discriminate based on size or age.

 Conclusion